-Autoimmune disease linked to pregnancy loss, stroke more often than you'd expectNovember 11th, 2012 in Immunology /
+Autoimmune disease linked to pregnancy loss, stroke more often than you'd expectNovember 11, 2012 in Medicine & Health / Immunology

 For years, researchers have known that antiphospholipid antibodies (aPLs) can cause pregnancy loss and clotting, but they haven't known the true scope of the problem.
 Now a new study provides the first estimates of the prevalence of these antibodies in patients suffering from pregnancy loss, stroke, myocardial infarction, and deep vein thrombosis.